 I ask Issy how she got on with the phone company, and to explain to me the complex set of procedures that they had to go through to put us in communication with the world once more.
 She says that they turned her phone off and back on again, and now everything works fine.
 Well there’s half a day

 of our lives that we’ll never get back.
 I want to kill someone; I just don’t know who.
 Sometimes it sucks that the internet is so anonymous.

-We drive back to Paleokastritsa and up the mountain at the back of the harbour to the small village of Lakones, which hangs off the cliff face above the harbour.
+We drive back to Paleokastritsa and up the mountain behind the town to the small village of Lakones, which hangs off the cliff face above the harbour.
 For the first time since we arrived in Greece we feel like we’ve escaped the tourists and that we’re in a real Greek village.
 We watch men sit sipping coffee and discussing the day’s events in a cafe fronting the single lane main street.
 The views that we get as we wander along the alleyways that run up and down the mountainside are stunning.

 Tot: 0.317s; Tpl: 0.012s; cc: 38; qc: 190; dbt: 0.2262s; 1; m:domysql w:travelblog (10.17.0.13); sld: 1;

 ; mem: 1.6mb